ut-padas/rchol/README.md

 # intro
-`randchol` is a  C++ library that implements a randomized incomplete Cholesky decomposition and is based on [Daniel Spielman's](http://www.cs.yale.edu/homes/spielman/) Julia implementation of a randomized incomplete factorization for  [graph Laplacians](https://danspielman.github.io/Laplacians.jl/latest/usingSolvers/#Sampling-Solvers-of-Kyng-and-Sachdeva-1).

-`randchol` can be provably effective for SDDM matrices (Symmetric and Diagonally Dominant M-matrices), but can be tested on any SPD matrix.
-It uses OpenMP for shared memory parallelism on x86 architecture.
-We do not support for GPU acceleration.
+`randchol` is a  C++ library that implements a randomized incomplete Cholesky factorization. `randchol` is provably effective for SDDM matrices (Symmetric and Diagonally Dominant M-matrices), but can be tested on any SPD matrix.
+It uses OpenMP for shared memory parallelism on x86 architectures.
+We do not support GPUs.
+Factorizing a 3D, 512^3 unknowns (a 134M-by-134M sparse matrix) correspondong on   7-point stencil Laplacian takes about 40 seconds on 64 threads.

+The underlying algorithm is based on  [Daniel Spielman's](http://www.cs.yale.edu/homes/spielman/) Julia implementation of a randomized incomplete factorization for  [graph Laplacians](https://danspielman.github.io/Laplacians.jl/latest/usingSolvers/#Sampling-Solvers-of-Kyng-and-Sachdeva-1).

 The corresponding paper that describes the details can be found in TODO add arxiv link.